Login Menu

 If you’ve bought a package holiday, you should get a refund as long as the holiday was ATOL or ABTA protected.

-If you booked your holiday independently, check your travel insurance as you might be able to claim under the ‘end supplier failure’ clause.
+If you booked your holiday independently, check your insurance as you might be able to claim under the ‘end supplier failure’ clause.
 This means you could be compensated if your holiday supplier goes bust.

 However, it’s important to bear in mind that not all cancellation cover includes end supplier failure as standard, and if it is included what’s offered can vary by insurer.